Water heater not turning on

 HVAC

-The answer to 'water heater not turning on' is that there are several common causes, including a tripped circuit breaker, a malfunctioning thermostat, or a faulty heating element.
-Symptoms can include no hot water, the water not getting hot enough, or the water heater not turning on at all.
+The answer to 'water heater not turning on' is that there could be several common causes, such as a tripped circuit breaker, a faulty thermostat, sediment buildup, or a problem with the heating element.
+Symptoms may include no hot water, the water heater not heating up, or strange noises coming from the unit.

 Step-by-Step Guide